isaac-weisberg/HalfFive/README.md

 Spoiler: Foundation platforms are not that.
 UIKit part of iOS - in particular.
 Here, a full-pledged multithreaded environment allows for arbitrary concurrently scheduled code execution.
 UIKit does not support a multitude of its functionality to be run *not* from the main app thread and on such occasions you get a runtime error.
 And there is no way to statically check whether if you are interacting with UIKit APIs from the main thread or not.

 **Well, this framework is an attempt to statically check the execution context and prevent you from making mistakes that will be known only on runtime**

+## How does it work?

+Whenever you have an observable sequence on your hands, it also carries with it information about the scheduling of its emissions.
+It is represented by a generic type parameter that conforms to `Scheduling` protocol.
+This is similar to how observable sequences' traits are implemented in [RxSwift](https://github.com/ReactiveX/RxSwift).

+If you use a `map` operator on such observable, since `map`'s predicate is performed synchronously, it will produce a new observable **with the same scheduling trait** as the initial observable.